CallanBi/CallanBi/README.md

 I'm Callan Bi.

 - 🔭 Interested in TypeScript, JavaScript, React, Electron and everything else
-- 🌱 Currently learning backend technology stack and diving deep into frontend field
+- 🌱 Currently learning Backend technology stack and diving deep into Frontend field
 - 🤔 Want to be a full stack engineer some day
 - 📫 How to reach me: callanbi@callanbi.top
 <!--